Sl-Alex/CANopenEditor/README.md

 * Create profiles that can be added to any project (just save the device xml file to the profiles/ directory, only include the minimum number of objects that you want to auto insert) This will auto add to insert menu
 * Edit Device and File Info sections
-* Set RX/TX PDO mappings easily from dropdown lists of avaiable objects
+* Set RX/TX PDO mappings easily from dropdown lists of available objects
 * Add and remove new PDO entries (communication paramaters and mapping) in a single button push
-* Save groups of EDS/XML files as a network objects with abality to set concrete node IDs
+* Save groups of EDS/XML files as a network object with ability to set concrete node IDs
-* View report of all configured PDO across the network
+* View report of all configured PDOs across the network
 * View modules and module details present within EDS files
 * View/edit actual object values for device configuring/DCF files
 * Support for loading XDD files (CanOpen offical XML)
 * Support for saving XDD files (CanOpen offical XML)
-* Some module info is displayed in GUI showing avaiable modules (eds) and configured modules (dcf) and what OD entries they reference.
+* Some module info is displayed in GUI showing available modules (eds) and configured modules (dcf) and what OD entries they reference.
 Full details such as subobj extension and fixed subobj are not currently displayed and unless there is demand probably will not ever be.